-I offer online computer programming lessons, to students of
+I offer online computer programming lessons, to students aged 8 to adult in pairs or one to one.

 Phone: +44 7762 414582